rmkatti/skymapper/README.rst

    ..

-Developing coverage maps requires defining field-of-view (FOV) dimensions, inputing a list of pointing directions in tuples of (theta, phi, ax), i.e. polar angle, azimuthal angle, and axial angle, and defining the FOV wavelength ranges.
+Coverage map development requires defining field-of-view (FOV) dimensions, inputing list of pointing directions as tuples of (theta, phi, ax), i.e. polar angle, azimuthal angle, and axial angle, and defining the FOV wavelength ranges.
-Current implementation defines FOV dimension as rectangular 2:1 azimuthal-to-polar dimensions, with wavelenght changing across azimuthal direction of sensitivity R. Output is a dictionary with wavelength values as keys and pixel centers (theta, phi) as values.
+Current implementation defines FOV dimension as a rectangular, 2:1 azimuthal-to-polar linear variable filter with wavelength changing across azimuthal direction as sensitivity R (input parameter).
+Output is a dictionary with wavelength values as keys and pixel centers (theta, phi) as values.

 Visualization allows two types of coverage maps.
 Sky regions, collections of sky pixels discretized by HEALPIX algorithm,